LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/catalyst.rst

     start listening on some other port number to allow quick switching between many running simulations.
 Recommended way is to quit ParaView and start over with :menuselection:`Catalyst --> Connect`
+ 5. Instrumented code get's linked with large amount of shared libraries that increase memory footprint and

 Basic Catalyst simulation
 -------------------------